aldopando/BellabeatCaseStudy/README.md

 METs.

 - *The last week of the first month (week 4) was not only the week with more users reaching their goal of 600 MET-minutes per week, but also it was the week with more users wearing their devices more consistenly*.
-- *There’s a clear downward trend with the number of low-active users, suggesting a slight shift of users away from the low-active category over time.
+- *There is a clear downward trend with the number of low-active users, suggesting a slight shift of users away from the low-active category over time.
 Possibly some users moved up to moderately active.*
 - *There is a strong upward trend with the number of moderately-active users during weeks 1-7, reaching the peak of users moderately-active in week 7.
 This group is growing over time, especially during the first half.
 This indicates a positive trend where users are increasing their activity levels.*
 - *There is a clear downward trend over the time of highly-active users.
 Highly active users reamin as the smallest group and there were even users that may have reduced their levels of activity over the time.*
 - *More than half participants of the whole sample are low-active users, representing the 58%.
 Although, they were involved in low-active levels of activities and achieving the minimum WHO recommendation, they are still gaining sustantial health benefits.*